jayyzzeezzy/odin-recipes/README.md

 # odin-recipes
-This website will showcase the recipe to one of my favorite dishes, _Dry Rub Chicken Thighs_.
-I will be using HTML to create this website.
+This website will showcase some of my favorite recipes.
+They are easy to make and take little to no time to prep.
+The language I will be using to make this website is HTML.